 How does practicing come into the picture?

 When you practice a certain skill, a set of neurons in your brain begin firing.
-The more you do that particular task, the faster the neurons are at forming connections with one another, and hence, the better and faster you become at doing that it.
+The more you do that particular task, the faster the neurons are at forming connections with one another, and hence, the better and faster you become at doing it.
 Moreover, if you keep repeating that task, or using the skill, the brain part in charge of that will change in dimensions, increasing in order to accommodate for the new synapses formed.

 - It’s Not Your Choice To Be Polite – Our Brains Make Us Behave Around Others (businessinsider.com)